AriFordsham/GHCWiki/trac-syntax-coloring.md

 # Syntax Coloring of Source Code

 Trac supports language-specific syntax highlighting of source code within wiki formatted text in [wiki processors](wiki-processors#) blocks and in the [repository browser](trac-browser).

-To do this, Trac uses external libraries with support for a great number of programming languages.

-Currently Trac supports syntax coloring using one or more of the following packages:

-- [ Pygments](http://pygments.pocoo.org/), by far the preferred system, as it covers a wide range of programming languages and other structured texts and is actively supported
+Syntax coloring is provided using [ Pygments](http://pygments.org/), which covers a wide range of programming languages and other structured texts, and is actively supported.
+If Pygments is not available, Trac will display the content as plain text.
-- [ GNU Enscript](http://www.codento.com/people/mtr/genscript/), commonly available on Unix but somewhat unsupported on Windows
-- [ SilverCity](http://silvercity.sourceforge.net/), legacy system, some versions can be [ problematic](http://trac.edgewall.org/wiki/TracFaq#why-is-my-css-code-not-being-highlighted-even-though-i-have-silvercity-installed)

-To activate syntax coloring, simply install either one (or more) of these packages (see [\#ExtraSoftware](trac-syntax-coloring#extra-software) section below).
-If none of these packages is available, Trac will display the data as plain text.

 ### About Pygments

-Starting with trac 0.11 [ pygments](http://pygments.org/) will be the new default highlighter.
-It's a highlighting library implemented in pure python, very fast, easy to extend and [ well documented](http://pygments.org/docs/).
+[ Pygments](http://pygments.org/) is a highlighting library implemented in pure python, very fast, easy to extend and [ well documented](http://pygments.org/docs/).

 The Pygments default style can specified in the [mime-viewer](trac-ini#) section of trac.ini.
-The default style can be overridden by setting a Style preference on the [preferences page](/trac/ghc/prefs/pygments).
+The default style can be overridden by setting a *Style* preference on the [preferences page](/trac/ghc/prefs/pygments).

-It's very likely that the list below is outdated because the list of supported pygments lexers is growing weekly.
-Just have a look at the page of [ supported lexers](http://pygments.org/docs/lexers/) on the pygments webpage.
+[ Pygments lexer](http://pygments.org/docs/lexers/) options can be specified as [WikiProcessor](wiki-processors) arguments and defaults can be set in the [environment configuration](trac-ini#).

 ## Syntax Coloring Support

+### Supported languages

+The list of currently supported languages can be found on the [ supported languages](http://pygments.org/languages/) page.
+The list represents the languages supported in the most recent version of Pygments, so the languages actually supported in your installation could differ if you have an older version installed.
+The listing of [ supported lexers](http://pygments.org/docs/lexers/) provides additional information about the default mime type to keyword mappings.

+Explicit control of the mime type associated with a [WikiProcessor](wiki-processors) and file extension is available through the `mime_map` setting.
+For example, by default `.m` files are considered Objective-C files.
+In order to treat `.m` files as MATLAB files, add `text/matlab:m` to the `mime_map` setting in the [\[mimeviewer\] section of trac.ini](trac-ini#).

+If a mimetype property such as `svn:mime-type` is set to `text/plain`, there is no coloring even if file is known type like `java`.

+### Direct Rendering

+Rich content may be directly *rendered* instead of syntax highlighted.
+This usually depends on which auxiliary packages are installed and on which components are activated in your setup.
+For example a `text/x-rst` document will be rendered via `docutils` if it is installed and the `trac.mimeview.rst.ReStructuredTextRenderer` is not disabled, and will be syntax highlighted otherwise.

+In a similar way, a document with the mimetype `text/x-trac-wiki` is rendered using the Trac wiki formatter, unless the `trac.mimeview.api.WikiTextRenderer` component is disabled.

+HTML documents are directly rendered only if the `render_unsafe_html` settings are enabled in the [TracIni](trac-ini) (those settings are present in multiple sections, as there are different security concerns depending where the document comes from).
+If you want to ensure that an HTML document gets syntax highlighted and not rendered, use the `text/xml` mimetype.

-### Known MIME Types
+### Known MIME types

 <table><tr><th>MIME Types</th>
 <th>[WikiProcessors](/trac/ghc/wiki/WikiProcessors)</th></tr>